lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 Frequency

-A priesthood leadership meeting is held as part of each stake conference.
-The stake presidency may schedule a third meeting each year.
+A stake priesthood leadership meeting is held as part of one stake conference per year.
+The stake presidency may schedule a second meeting sometime during the year.

 The stake presidency plans and conducts stake priesthood leadership meetings.
 The structure of these meetings is flexible.
 All participants may meet together for the entire meeting.
 Or, after some general instruction, they may separate into smaller groups for specific instruction based on their callings and assignments.